univ-of-utah-marriott-library-apple/blade_runner/README.md

     items.insert(2, ("Previous Name", prev_name))
 ```

-and would result in a document similar to this:
+and would result in a document like to this:

 <img src="rsrc/images/jssdoc_add_data.png"  width="400" height="517">